Full Metro, LRT

 Metrolinx is the agency that will interfere - I mean integrate - many of the services and projects administered by TTC and VivaNext.

-Also under construction and due to open in 2015 is a commuter rail link to Toronto's airport.
+In 2015 a commuter rail link to Toronto's airport opened.

 Making Tracks To Toronto - Light Rail or Subway? - A Report from the Pembina Institute, maker of fine transit reports